CenturyLinkCloud/PublicKB/Disaster Recovery/safehaven-4-protect-Windows2008R1.md

 ##### Start Replication with Manager.exe

-Lanuch Manager.exe the same way as for supported OSes
+Lanuch Manager.exe the same way as for supported OSes.
+The only difference is on the page choosing the mapping between source and destination disks
+* For supported OSes, the uninitialized disks are hidden from the source disk column
+* For Win2008R1, since the concept of initialized/uninitialized disk does not exist, no such filtering would be done.

+Note that a similar behavior is observed in the InbandToOutofbandConverter.exe